Michael-Barry/UL-IoT-Node-Red-Starter/README.md

 3. Device Credentials for a device created on Watson IoT

 ## To Use
-a.
-Edit the file to add the device Credentials
+1. Edit the file to add the device Credentials
-b. python device.py
+2. python device.py